By Dr Wael Saghir and Dimitrios Kafteranis

 It goes without saying that organised crime groups involved in money laundering have a long history of exploiting the ‘system’, made notorious by figures such as Al Capone, and today by the shadower figures exploiting digital banking and finance.

-According to the latest statistics, digital fraud increased by 599% in 2019 alone.
+According to the latest statistics, the cost of digital security increased by 89% in 2019 alone (Accenture 2019).
 There may well be a further significant increase in 2020, as reliance on digital finance has increased due to the COVID-19 pandemic.
 Not to mention, as the majority of white-collar work is now done remotely (from home) this may reduce financial institutions’ capabilities to monitor, control and report operations.

 This may be one of the main drivers behind the Financial Action Task Force’s (FATF) promotion of digital ID.
 This raises the question of whether digital ID is enough to combat digital money laundering during crises such as the one through which we are currently living.